amardipcsit25-crypto/C-programming/README.md

 ## About string function
 String is the function which comes under the header file <string.h>.Its data types is %s.String is written under double quote(" ").

- 1.strlen():used to the calculated the length of string.
+ 1.strlen():used to the calculate the length of string.

  2.strcpy():used to copy the string.

- 3.strcmp():used to compare between the two string.
+ 3.strcmp():used to compare between the two strings.

  4.strrev(); used to reverse the string.